 - FHS may schedule visits to potential foster homes.

-- If necessary, FHS may remove a foster animal for any reason.
+- FHS may remove a foster animal if necessary.